emanuelefirmani/get-git-english/docs/obiettivo_6.rst

 .. figure:: img/local-1.png

-Try to ask the remote ``repository`` for giving you the ``commits`` and the ``branches`` which has available and which you don't have.
+Try to ask the remote ``repository`` for giving you the ``commits`` and the ``branches`` which it has available and which you don't have.
 If you don't indicate a specific ``branch`` , the remote ``repository`` will try to give you all of them.
-In your case the ``remote`` is empty, therefore it shouldn't give back to you anything
+In your case the ``remote`` is empty, therefore it shouldn't give anything back to you

 .. code-block:: bash